 This being the case, we think it’s time to “face the music.”
 Yes, a hybrid environment brings many new capabilities, and benefits.
 But it also creates additional security challenges.

-These need to be addressed – particularly, in terms of real-time monitoring and incident response.
+These need to be addressed – particularly, in terms of real-time threat intelligence monitoring and incident response.
 As pointed out in this recent Gartner paper, even the best preventative controls will not prevent all incidents and, therefore, IT risk and security leaders need to shift their efforts away from prevention – and instead focus on the need to detect and respond to malicious behaviors.

 “Cloud” is a Loaded Term